-With an enrollment of 35,000+ students, it is the third largest campus in the University of California system.
-Reflecting recent demographic changes throughout the state, the proportion of ethnic students at Davis has increased significantly: it has from 17% in 1980 to over 60% in 2016.
-At the undergraduate level African American students comprise about 4% of the student body, Asian American/Pacific Islander American 35%; Chicano/Latino 21%; Native-American 1%, White/Caucasian 26% and international students 12%.
+With an enrollment of 40,000+ students, it is the third largest campus in the University of California system.
 There is a commitment to the continued growth and improvement of the campus environment to foster cooperation and understanding among an increasingly diverse student population.